 I have been practicing yoga for 18 years, predominantly Ashtanga vinyasa yoga, but also Iyenger, yin and other forms of hatha yoga including pranayama (breathing exercises) and meditation

 I have a Level 3 certificate in teaching yoga.
 I am trained in first aid and anatomy.
 I am also a qualified yin, pregnancy, childrens and baby yoga teacher (see Kids Yoga)

 I am passionate about passing on my enthusiasm and love for yoga - with the many benefits it brings to mind, body and soul.

 I am fully insured and DBS (CRB) checked (enhanced level)

-Lisa has trained with some of the best yoga teachers inlcuding Meghan Curry, John Scott, Doug Swenson, Liz Lark, Dylan Werner, celeste pererira, joey miles, Hamish Henry.
-She has also trained in Acro Yoga.
+I have trained with some of the best yoga teachers inlcuding Meghan Curry, John Scott, Doug Swenson, Liz Lark, Dylan Werner, Celeste pererira, Joey Miles, Hamish Henry.
+I have also trained in Acro Yoga.